paolino/book-a-visit/semantic.md

 * a fixed span of time, representing the time coordinate for the visit to come,

-* an extended definition of _zone_, representing the limit in space for the space coordinate of the visit and
+* an extended definition of _zone_, representing the limit in space for the space coordinate of the visit and (*1)

 * the _bargain_, representing the services to be exchanged during the visit.

     In version 0.1, only space as _zone_ is to be refined, but this will extend to both time and bargain if sensible.

+(*1)* Only for Veterinarians doing home visits.
+Structures don't need it.

 ## Interaction phase